 Frequently Asked Questions

-Why should Congress reform U.S. sugar policy?
+Why should Congress reform the U.S. sugar program?

 Is it true the current sugar program operates as a “no net cost” program?